Black-billed gull: Behaviour

 Colonies are formed around the first pair that begins nesting.
 Where more than one pair forms the initial nest, clustering around these sites takes place within the colony.
-Colonies are frequently tightly packed, with “Gulls little more than pecking distance from each other and nests often touch, leaving little room for taking off and landing.”
-Males may display aggressive behavior towards others in an “ill-defined area” for a few minutes before leaving the area and forgetting it.
+Colonies are frequently tightly packed, with "Gulls little more than pecking distance from each other and nests often touch, leaving little room for taking off and landing".
+Males may display aggressive behaviour towards others in an "ill-defined area" for a few minutes before leaving the area and forgetting it.
 Nonetheless, not all male aggression is linked to defending a particular area, and some pairs without chicks will show aggression towards those with chicks.
 Fights are rarely prolonged, usually consisting of a single attack by the aggressor, employing the bill for pecking, the wings for beating, and the legs for scratching.
 The target typically retreats right away.
 Adults roost at the breeding colony or feeding sites, though the latter is more common.

+Black-billed gulls can find themselves in conflict with humans.
+In 2024, black-billed gulls nesting in the "Christchurch Seagull Pit" near New Regent Street were deemed a "menace" by locals.
+They had been nesting in the flooded foundations of a demolished office block nearby, and had spread to nesting on nearby rooftops.
+The gulls were causing a nuisance by stealing food from tables and fouling the area.
+A local café owner said, "They shit everywhere.
+They're also not afraid of people any more.
+They'll swoop down and get food off your plate.
+They dive bomb.
+Small children don't stand a chance."
+Due to their protected status, nothing could be done to remove the birds.